Quantization of (-1)-Shifted Derived Poisson Manifolds: -operators on Berezinian half-densities

 \begin{corollary} Let $\Delta,\Delta'\in\DO^+(\B)$ be differential operators of order $n$ and $m$, respectively.
 Assume that the order of the commutator $[\Delta,\Delta']$ is strictly less than $n+m-1$.
 Then $[\Delta,\Delta']$ must be of order strictly less than $n+m-2$ also. \end{corollary}

 \begin{proof} A priori, the commutator $[\Delta,\Delta']$ is an operator of order at most $n+m-1$.
 If we assume that those terms of order $n+m-1$ vanish, then the commutator must be an operator of order at most $n+m-2$.
-By Proposition \ref{Section 2 Prop Adjoint ops closed under commutator}, we have
+According to Eq. \eqref{eq:FRA1} in the proof of Proposition \ref{Section 2 Prop Adjoint ops closed under commutator}, we have

 and therefore we conclude that the terms of order $n+m-2$ must also vanish, since the parity of the order does not coincide with the adjoint condition.
 Hence $[\Delta,\Delta']$ is an operator of order at most $n+m-3$. \end{proof}